matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

 1. how is ICS still training the model with it doesn't even have a vector file?
     - because it's reading previous files in the local data directory --> need to remove these files
     - is it reading in the most updated files?  track where `idx2course` & `course2vec.npy` are coming from
+1. `Loaded Next Semester Courses HTTP Error 404: Not Found` - is this an actual error or did it just run out of pages to read and it's actually fine?  the class files look the same

 ### To do's